 We turn the spotlight on our owner Margaret Reynolds, sales and marketing coordinator Rebecca Main and administration assistant Nicola Stewart to share with you the passion, fun and variety that comes with being part of the award-winning Dogrobes world.

 Let's Hear From The Dogrobes' Team

 How do you get ready to start the working day?

 Rebecca: I plan my lunch and any healthy snacks.
 Sometimes Little Bee Bakes or Nicola’s baking appears though and leads me astray from my good intentions.

-Nicola: As a mum of an almost 4 year old girl, a 1 year old girl, a cat and a dog, I organise childcare and dogcare.
+Nicola: As a mum of an almost four year old girl, a one year old girl, a cat and a dog, I organise childcare and dogcare.

 Margaret: I’d love to say that I work out then have a healthy breakfast and ease myself into the working day but that’s not true!
 Work has gone into overdrive since lockdown, but I must get back to exercising in the morning though, it’s a great way to start the day.